Top 5 Bourbon Distilleries Near Lexington KY

 Beyond the Tour: Living in Bourbon Country

 If you're thinking about moving to Lexington, proximity to the bourbon trail is just one of many reasons this area is special.
-You'll find a community that takes pride in bourbon heritage, restaurants with extensive bourbon menus, bourbon-themed events year-round, and neighbors who probably have a bottle of something special they're eager to share.
+You'll find a community that takes pride in bourbon heritage, restaurants with extensive bourbon menus, bourbon themed events all year, and neighbors who probably have a bottle of something special they're eager to share.

 Ready to explore bourbon country?
 Start with these five distilleries, and you'll quickly understand why Kentucky bourbon is celebrated worldwide.
 Just remember: drink responsibly, savor each sip, and enjoy the journey through bourbon country.